 Enzalutamide (Xtandi®) Enzalutamide targets multiple steps in the androgen-receptor–signaling pathway, interfering with molecular pathways that help the prostate cancer grow.
 What’s more, the drug does not cause side effects commonly associated with chemotherapy, such as nausea and hair loss.
 Enzalutamide has been shown to improve survival, reduce the risk of cancer progression, and delay the need for additional chemotherapy in men with HRPC.4, 8

 Several clinical studies have directly compared CAB with a single form of hormone therapy (LHRH analogue or orchiectomy) for patients with metastatic prostate cancer.
 Two large studies conducted in the U.S. and Europe have shown improvement in disease control and survival with CAB.
 Most doctors feel CAB controls disease and improves survival better than either an LHRH analogue or orchiectomy alone.9

-Intermittent Therapy: Some doctors believe that using medical hormone therapy intermittently can decrease the cost and reduce the side effects of treatment.
+Both surgical orchiectomy and standard ADT provide continuous blockade of exposure to testosterone.
+Some doctors believe that using medical hormone therapy intermittently can decrease the cost and reduce the side effects of treatment.
 When treatment is withheld for a period of time, sexual function and quality of life may improve.
 This was recently confirmed in a group of asymptomatic men with rising PSA levels after prostate cancer treatment.
 Men who received intermittent therapy appeared to have better quality of life, especially in terms of physical function, fatigue, urinary problems, hot flashes, libido, and erectile function and there was no difference in overall survival.10